How lupus affects the skin

 The medications used to treat lupus-related skin conditions depends on the form of cutaneous lupus.
 The most common treatments are topical ointments, such as steroid cream or gel.
 In some cases liquid steroids will be injected directly into the lesions.

 A new class of drugs, called topical immunomodulators, can treat serious skin conditions without the side effects found in corticosteroids: tacrolimus ointment (Protopic®) and pimecrolimus cream (Elidel®) have been shown to suppress the activity of the immune system in the skin, including the butterfly rash, subacute cutaneous lupus, and possibly even discoid lupus lesions.

 In addition, thalidomide (Thalomid®) has been increasingly accepted as a treatment for the types of lupus that affect the skin; it has been shown to greatly improve cutaneous lupus that has not responded to other treatments.

-- Avoidance/protection from sunlight and artificial ultraviolet light
+- Avoid/protect yourself from sunlight and artificial ultraviolet light

 - Seek shade

 - Sunscreens -- physical and chemical